wb08/recognition-handwritten-digits/README.md

   Recognition handwritten digits
   =======
-  This project uses a dataset that has 500 thousand images of handwritten numbers.Tested on Linux
+  This project uses a dataset that has 500K images of handwritten numbers.Tested on Linux

   Prerequisites
   ----------